 Also on this day, the films Tombstone, Grumpy Old Men and Philadelphia premiere.

 Christmas 1994: Tim Taylor has to tell his son Randy, who wants to spend Christmas at a ski lodge with his friends, “Christmas isn’t about being with people you like!
 It’s about being with your family!”
 The show was Home Improvement, Tim was played by Tim Allen, and Randy by Jonathan Taylor Thomas.

 Christmas 1995: Dean Martin dies of emphysema at age 78.
-It is unfortunate that one of the leading singers of Christmas songs -- or "Christmas" songs, as I explained in my last entry -- died on a December 25.
+It is unfortunate that one of the leading singers of Christmas songs -- or "Christmas" songs, as I explained in my entry on Problematic Christmas Songs -- died on a December 25.

 Christmas 1996: JonBenet Ramsey is found murdered at her home in Boulder, Colorado.
 She was 6.
 Her killer has never been definitively identified.
 Had she been born a few years later, she likely would have been a child beauty pageant opponent of Alana Thompson, a.k.a.
 Honey Boo Boo.